Elpinzeiro/Data-Science/README.md

 # R-Projects

-Some Practical examples of implementation of the most important ML algorithms in R Language.
+Some Practical examples of implementation of the most important ML algorithms in R Language, and related paper explaining details.

 ## Linear Regression
 Some examples of linear regression implementation with increasing complexity.